blog

 A Life Rooted in Faith and Community

-“I think the same desire that draws me to our mission to connect people all around the world and throughout time in prayer is alive in my excitement about being part of Ballpark Day of Faith,” she said.
+"I think the same impulse that draws me to our mission to connect people all around the world and throughout time in prayer is alive in my excitement about being part of Ballpark Day of Faith,” she said.

 That sense of connection is one of the reasons she appreciates what Ballpark Day of Faith has become over the past 16 years.